-When live streaming, you’ve only got one shot - there’s no chance to edit it later.
-Prepare your setup and do a few run-throughs of your presentation.
-Whether you’re giving a webinar, teaching an online course, or going live on YouTube Gaming, check your audio, internet connection, background and lighting before hitting the Go Live button.
+When live streaming, you’ve only got one shot—you can’t edit it later.
+Prepare your setup and run through your presentation.
+Whether you give a webinar, teach an online course, or go live on YouTube Gaming, check your audio, internet connection, background and lighting before hitting the Go Live button.

 06. Engage with your audience